CharlesPikachu/videodl/README.md

   python -c "import shutil; print(shutil.which('ffmpeg'))"
   ```

-- **[Node.js](https://nodejs.org/en)**: Currently, Node.js is only used in `YouTubeVideoClient` to execute certain JavaScript code for video parsing.
+- **[Node.js](https://nodejs.org/en)**: Currently, Node.js is only used in `YouTubeVideoClient` and `TencentVideoClient` to execute certain JavaScript code for video parsing.
-  Therefore, if you don’t need to use `YouTubeVideoClient`, you can safely skip installing this CLI tool.
+  Therefore, if you don’t need to use `YouTubeVideoClient` and `TencentVideoClient`, you can safely skip installing this CLI tool.
   A quick way to check whether Node.js has been installed successfully is to open a terminal (or Command Prompt on Windows) and run,
   ```bash
   node -v (npm -v)